 There are three main things you can do to help ensure that your PIP claim is not affected by inaccurate medical records:

-At Dolman Law Group, we know that the PIP claims process is more complicated than it may initially seem.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we know that the PIP claims process is more complicated than it may initially seem.
 Dealing with insurance companies is never fun but it can be extremely frustrating and complicated if your insurer challenges the amount of your claim.
 Our auto accident attorneys know how PIP insurers work and we understand what evidence is needed to engage in persuasive negotiations to support your claim.
 If you have been in an accident and received medical treatment, you should call our experienced legal team before making an insurance claim.
 We can help you through the entire process and maximize your compensation, so please call today at 727-451-6900 for a free consultation.